 Welcome to Lowenheim Cattery

-Breeders of Fine Burmese Kittens since 1991
+Breeders of Fine Burmese Kittens

 On the 3/09/2007 we were the first Breeders in New Zealand and the World to breed Russet coloured Burmese.
 Molly Too was the first Russet we bred.
 On the 15/05/2012 we bred a second generation Russet from a Russet male (Bernard) and a Seal mother.